Victims Compensation Fund

 Victims Compensation Fund lawyers

-Barasch McGarry Salzman & Penson, PC, Attorneys at Law, have represented over 1,000 Victims Compensation Fund award recipients—in fact, the new 9-11 Victims Compensation Fund is named after our client James Zadroga, a former NYPD detective who died of respiratory disease as a result of his work at the WTC site.
+Barasch McGarry Salzman & Penson, PC, Attorneys at Law, have represented more than 1,000 Victims Compensation Fund award recipients—in fact, the new 9-11 Victims Compensation Fund is named after our client James Zadroga, a former NYPD detective who died of respiratory disease as a result of his work at the WTC site.